The Auto Trader expert verdict: ★★★★★ ★★★★★ 3.0

 Power for a Mercedes-Benz GLA Class

-The GLA45 S is the only version we’ve driven so far and, while it might only have a four-cylinder engine, it’s an absolute monster, the 416 horsepower it delivers making it one of the most powerful of its type anywhere.
+While the GLA45 S only has a four cylinder engine it’s an absolute monster, the 416 horsepower it delivers making it one of the most powerful of its type anywhere.
 It delivers this to the road via a sophisticated all-wheel drive system and eight-speed automatic gearbox, both of which you can configure via the driving modes to behave anywhere on the scale from mellow to mad.
 Enthusiast drivers will still prefer the smaller, faster A45 hatch version but it still feels enjoyably naughty having this much power in an otherwise sensible family SUV.
 With 302 horsepower the GLA35 AMG offers a similar character, just dialled back a tad to vaguely more sensible levels.